 |Total Points: 100 Possible|

-The top ten highest scored oral presentations will represent CSU Dominguez Hills at the statewide CSU Student Research Competition to be held at one of the 23 CSU campuses.
+The top ten highest scored oral presentations will represent CSU Dominguez Hills at the 2015 statewide CSU Student Research Competition to be held at CSU San Bernardino on May 1 and 2, 2015.